ajcrites/scutage/README.md

 HTML minification is also largely untested and it's probable that `<pre>` gets screwed up, and definitely that `white-space: pre<-wrap>` does as well.
 This may be handled later.

+## The Name
+Originally I wanted to name this `scutum`.
+I think I came up with the word from someone saying `sputum` in response to my cat's sneezing. `scutum` is apparently something to do with turtle shells.
+It would make a lot more sense for something security-related.
+I couldn't think of anything else, and I didn't want a generic static site generation related name.
+I sort of made up `scutage`, but apparently it's a real word that means money paid by a fuedal vassal so that they don't have to perform military service.
+I don't know what that has to do with this library... maybe it's my payment to the OSS community.